The school is the place of nostalgia. The place of fear, panic, fun and Friends, of course, has turned into a cherished past in our memory eventually.

 Competition is everything.

-Where schools are supposed to teach us the greatness of sharing, it strives more to make us selfish.
+Where schools are supposed to teach us the greatness of sharing, they strive more to make us selfish.

-The characteristics of Indian education system are pretty summed up in the points mentioned above.
-Then the question arises, how the grade marks are going to help us in future?
+The characteristics of the Indian education system are pretty well summed up in the points mentioned above.
+Then the question arises: How are the grade marks going to help us in the future?
 Certainly, it doesn’t.

 It fails to teach us the primary lessons of our life.
 How can someone expect it to help us in future?